Francisco Bangoy International Airport: Contemporary history

 On November 12, 2007, Cebu Pacific announced the airport as its third hub.
 Likewise, Philippine Airlines announced the airport as its third hub on March 26, 2018.

-In June 2015, the Mindanao Development Authority plans to turn the 1980–2003 airport terminal into a trade and cultural museum.
+In June 2015, the Mindanao Development Authority announced its plans to turn the 1980–2003 airport terminal into a trade and cultural museum.

 Republic Act No. 11457, also known as the Charter of the Davao International Airport Authority, was approved on August 30, 2019, creating and establishing the Davao International Airport Authority, which will manage all airports in the Davao Region, including the Francisco Bangoy International Airport.

-Future development
+Future developments

 The airport was slated for upgrading in 2016, but the project was shelved.
 In 2017, an expansion project of the airport was announced.
 Udenna Corporation submitted an unsolicited proposal in 2018 and received the original proponent status by the Department of Transportation in that year.

-The expansion and upgrading project would involve the expansion of the existing passenger terminal building, landside and airside developments, construction of a parallel taxiway, and the introduction of new technologies.
+The initial expansion and upgrading project aimed to include the expansion of the existing passenger terminal building, landside and airside developments, construction of a parallel taxiway, and the introduction of new technologies.

+However, as of 2025, the Francisco Bangoy International Airport Project is now moving forward under a new public-private partnership (PPP) initiative led by the Davao International Airport Consortium.
+The Davao International Airport Authority (DIAA) is currently evaluating a ₱12.9 billion proposal to upgrade, expand, operate, and maintain the airport under a Rehabilitate-Operate-Transfer (ROT) model.

+The new expansion plan involves two key phases.
+Phase 1 includes the expansion and renovation of the passenger terminal building, upgrades to the existing cargo terminal, the construction of a fire station, the apron and parking lot expansion, the installation of a parallel taxiway, and the expansion of passenger access roads; while Phase 2 includes the further passenger terminal building expansion, the construction of a new cargo terminal, the additional apron and parking lot expansion, and the enhancement of ground support equipment (GSE) roads.
+As of January 27, 2025, the Davao International Airport Authority (DIAA) informed the proponent that it will proceed with the detailed evaluation of the proposal.
+The PPP Center endorsed the project to the DIAA on January 16, 2025, after determining its completeness under Section 10 of the PPP Code.